Foods for More Energy

 lazy and heavy after eating.
 Sugary snacks give that quick rush that feels good

-for a few minutes then leave you even more tired.
+for a few minutes, then leave you even more tired.
 Heavy fried meals put

 pressure on your system and reduce mental clarity.
 When you choose whole foods

-instead you give your body clean energy that supports each part of your day.
+instead, ad you give your body clean energy that supports each part of your day.

 A balanced diet plays

 a huge role in natural energy.
-When your meals include fruits vegetables whole
+When your meals include fruits, vegetables, whole

 adjustments can make a big difference.
 Adding nuts to your breakfast. choosing